apache/pulsar/site2/website/blog/2020-06-18-Apache-Pulsar-2-6-0.md

 ### Add a flag to skip broker shutdown on transient OOM

 A high dispatch rate on one of the topics may cause a broker to go OOM temporarily.
 It is a transient error and the broker can recover within a few seconds as soon as some memory gets released.
-However, in 2.4 release ([#4196](https://github.com/apache/pulsar/pull/4196)), the “restarted broker on OOM” feature can cause huge instability in a cluster, where a topic moves from one broker to another and restarts multiple brokers and disrupt other topics as well.
+However, in 2.4 release ([#4196](https://github.com/apache/pulsar/pull/4196)), the “restarted broker on OOM” feature can cause huge instability in a cluster, where a topic moves from one broker to another and restarts multiple brokers and disrupts other topics as well.
 So this PR provides a dynamic flag to skip broker shutdown on OOM to avoid instability in a cluster.

 For more information about implementation details, see [PR-6634](https://github.com/apache/pulsar/pull/6634).

 ### Make ZooKeeper cache expiry time configurable

-Previously, ZooKeeper cache expiry time was hardcoded and it needed to be configurable to refresh value based on various requirements, for example, refreshing value quickly in case of zk-watch miss, avoiding frequent cache refresh to avoid zk-read or avoiding issue due to zk read timeout, and so on.
+Previously, ZooKeeper cache expiry time was hardcoded and it needed to be configurable to refresh the value based on various requirements, for example, refreshing the value quickly in case of zk-watch miss, avoiding frequent cache refresh to avoid zk-read or avoiding issue due to zk read timeout, and so on.
 Now you can configure ZooKeeper cache expiry time in `broker.conf` as below.

 ```
 # ZooKeeper cache expiry time in seconds